EduardYan/python-client-render-files/README.md

 * __Absoulete__ ---> /home/your_user/myOutput.txt

 -------------------------------------------
 Here we are running our client with the method get for the route *"/" or "/home"*.
 And with the file with the direction of server in the file of this proyect.
+I put a file called server.txt, there you can put the direction of the server.

 ```bash
 $ python3 main.py -m get -f ./server.txt